gedeschaines/IK_Solver/README.md

 animate3D functions in IK_Solver.py, and as IK_solver class attributes et0
 and vt0 respectively in the IK_Solver_class.py file.
 For a 2D case, the pseudo-inverse null space may be used to coerce the orientation of the end-effector link segment to be pointing in the +X direction for the PIM3 and DLS methods.
-Similarly for the 3D case, the null space may be used to coerce the end-effector link segment to be pointing in the +X direction.
+Similarly, for the 3D case the null space may be used to coerce the end-effector link segment to be pointing in the

++X direction.

 #### IK_Solver and Blender ####